 On one hand, equity financing means you don’t have to repay your investors.
 You may also benefit from bringing on additional business owners—some of whom may have insight into how to succeed in your line of business.

 Keep in mind, however, that from that point on you will no longer be the sole owner of your business.
 And your new co-owners may have new and different expectations for what your business can and should be, particularly from a revenue standpoint.
 Make sure you know what those expectations are before moving forward with this financing option.

 There are many reasons why a small business would need additional funding, beyond what the owner has in their personal bank account, or what the business makes on a weekly or monthly basis.

 You might want funding to help you capitalize on an excellent growth opportunity, or to scale more quickly.
 Or maybe you need help recovering after an unexpected emergency, or after a surprise expense hits your books.

 Whatever your reason is for needing funding, it’s smart to explore loan and non-loan options alike.
 See what you can afford, what works best for your business model, and what you think you can qualify for.
 Sometimes, the non-loan options listed above may be all you need.

-This content is for informational purposes only and does not constitute tax, accounting, legal, or other professional advice.
-The opinions expressed in this post are those of the author(s) or interviewee(s), and do not represent Azlo.
+This content is for informational purposes only and is not tax, accounting, legal, or other professional advice.
+The opinions expressed in this post are those of the author(s) or interviewee(s), and not of Azlo.
 Please do not rely on this content for any specific purpose without obtaining personalized professional advice.
 Also, Azlo doesn’t endorse any third-party sites that are linked in this post.